liudas1114/4wd_car/README.md

 ### Changes
 In line 68 can change tolerance, at what minimum percentage show object detection.
+Right now 0.2 = 20%

 #### res = detect_objects(interpreter, img, ```0.2```)